UBC-DSCI/introduction-to-datascience/README.md

 #### Tables
 - make sure all tables get capitalized labels ("Table \\@ref(blah)", not "table below" or "table above")
 - make sure all tables get captions
+- make sure the row + column spacing is reasonable

 #### Note boxes
 - note boxes should be typeset as quote boxes using `>` and start with **Note:**